[.]

 For many years, I taught college writing at Boston University and before that, at Columbia University in NYC.
 I sometimes teach workshops in flash fiction for adults at LitArtsRI.

-In 2018, I served as National Director of Research for Swing Left, a progressive political organization focused on electoral work; since then, I’ve been working on the same issues locally as director of communications for Swing Left Rhode Island.
+In 2018, I served as National Director of Research for Swing Left, a progressive political organization focused on electoral work.
+From 2019-2025, I worked on the same issues locally as director of communications for Swing Left Rhode Island.
+I recently rejoined Swing Left to manage their volunteer research team.

 I hold an MFA in fiction from Columbia University, a PhD in the history of science from MIT, and a BA from Brown University in Providence, RI, where I live with my family.

-A few times a week, I can be found in a dance studio perfecting my bombershay.
+A few times a week, I can be found in a tap dance studio perfecting my bombershay.